 3.4.20 NRW is the Appropriate Nature Conservation Body (ANCB) for Wales and their functions include the management of Wales's forests and woodlands, pollution control, waste regulation, the management of water resources, flood and coastal risk management, fisheries, navigation and safeguarding of protected sites and species.
 NRW are the "competent authority" responsible for the implementation of the Water Framework Directive.
 In relation to the Habitats Regulations the "competent authority" is the decision maker under the HRA requirements and can include local authorities, harbour authorities, and other public bodies.
 They determine whether or not an appropriate assessment is required, whether proposals would have an adverse effect and, if necessary, whether or not derogation tests are met.
-It is the competent authority's responsibility to carry out the appropriate assessment and the ANBC (NRW) must be consulted by the competent authority during an appropriate assessment to provide advice and assistance on some decisions.
+It is the competent authority's responsibility to carry out the appropriate assessment and the ANBC-ANCB (NRW) must be consulted by the competent authority during an appropriate assessment to provide advice and assistance on some decisions.
 Habitats Regulation 63(4) provides for public consultation at the discretion of the competent authority (it is not a statutory requirement).
 The "appropriate authority" in Wales under the Habitats Regulations are the Welsh Ministers.
-Under the HRA requirements, the competent authority must inform the appropriate authority before it consents to a plan or project.
+Under the HRA requirements, tThe competent authority must inform the appropriate authority before it consents to a plan or project under the derogations set out in Regulations 64 and 68